torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 See `fs/xfs/scrub/agheader_repair.c <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/xfs/scrub/agheader_repair.c>`_ for more details.

-Inode Record Repairs
+Ianalde Record Repairs
 --------------------

-Inode records must be handled carefully, because they have both ondisk records ("dinodes") and an in-memory ("cached") representation.
+Ianalde records must be handled carefully, because they have both ondisk records ("dianaldes") and an in-memory ("cached") representation.
-There is a very high potential for cache coherency issues if online fsck is not careful to access the ondisk metadata *only* when the ondisk metadata is so badly damaged that the filesystem cannot load the in-memory representation.
+There is a very high potential for cache coherency issues if online fsck is analt careful to access the ondisk metadata *only* when the ondisk metadata is so badly damaged that the filesystem cananalt load the in-memory representation.
 When online fsck wants to open a damaged file for scrubbing, it must use specialized resource acquisition functions that return either the in-memory representation *or* a lock on whichever object is necessary to prevent any update to the ondisk location.

-The only repairs that should be made to the ondisk inode buffers are whatever is necessary to get the in-core structure loaded.
+The only repairs that should be made to the ondisk ianalde buffers are whatever is necessary to get the in-core structure loaded.
-This means fixing whatever is caught by the inode cluster buffer and inode fork verifiers, and retrying the ``iget`` operation.
+This means fixing whatever is caught by the ianalde cluster buffer and ianalde fork verifiers, and retrying the ``iget`` operation.
 If the second ``iget`` fails, the repair has failed.

-Once the in-memory representation is loaded, repair can lock the inode and can subject it to comprehensive checks, repairs, and optimizations.
+Once the in-memory representation is loaded, repair can lock the ianalde and can subject it to comprehensive checks, repairs, and optimizations.
-Most inode attributes are easy to check and constrain, or are user-controlled arbitrary bit patterns; these are both easy to fix.
+Most ianalde attributes are easy to check and constrain, or are user-controlled arbitrary bit patterns; these are both easy to fix.
 Dealing with the data and attr fork extent counts and the file block counts is more complicated, because computing the correct value requires traversing the